 In the Epistle to the Ephesians, it is not so much God operating in the body as a whole, and employing its members for His service to manifest His power, as Christ, who had descended into the lower parts of the earth, and then ascended, that He might fill all things, having led captivity captive, and received gifts for men, by which He forms and nourishes His body on the earth in order to present it to Himself perfect at the end.
 Thus its unity, although essentially the same, is here seen as the result of grace, which calls those who are afar off and those who are nigh, that God may make them His habitation through the Spirit.
 It is a unity of relation and blessing: one body, one Spirit, one God and Father of all, etc.; while, in the Epistle to the Corinthians, the attention of those Christians is directed to their condition in contrast with their state when in idolatry, where there were many gods and many lords, and, in reality, many demons.
-It was now *one* Spirit who did all; *one* Lord; and *one* God who wrought all in all; and not dumb idols.
+It was now one Spirit who did all; one Lord; and one God who wrought all in all; and not dumb idols.

 The Epistle to the Ephesians gives us specially the privileges of the church united to Christ.
 God is the God of our Lord Jesus Christ, and also the Father of our Lord Jesus Christ.
-At the end of chapter I he prays for the blessings flowing from the title of *God* of Jesus Christ, namely, the understanding of the glory of God&#8217;s inheritance in the saints, and of the power
+At the end of chapter 1 he prays for the blessings flowing from the title of *God* of Jesus Christ, namely, the understanding of the glory of God's inheritance in the saints, and of the power

 {223}

 which has set us there with Christ as it has set our Head Himself there.
-In chapter 3, having developed the &#8220;mystery &#8220;which had been confided to him, namely, the union of the Jews and Gentiles in one body in Christ to be the habitation of God through the Spirit, being saved and washed by Christ, and united to Him in glory, he seeks the blessings flowing from the title of *Father* of Jesus Christ, namely, the knowledge of the love of Christ by the power of the Holy Ghost, strengthening the inner man, to render him capable of enjoying these things, to the end he might be &#8220;filled with all the fulness of God.&#8221; Behold the boundless and fruitful sources of blessing to the church, and that to the glory of Him, who *worketh in us,* in the church throughout all ages, world without end.
+In chapter 3, having developed the "mystery" which had been confided to him, namely, the union of the Jews and Gentiles in one body in Christ to be the habitation of God through the Spirit, being saved and washed by Christ, and united to Him in glory, he seeks the blessings flowing from the title of *Father* of Jesus Christ, namely, the knowledge of the love of Christ by the power of the Holy Ghost, strengthening the inner man, to render him capable of enjoying these things, to the end he might be "filled with all the fulness of God".
+Behold the boundless and fruitful sources of blessing to the church, and that to the glory of Him, who *worketh in us*, in the church throughout all ages, world without end.
 But until we are perfected, those blessings are accomplished by the Holy Spirit acting in us, in the oneness of the body, according as Christ hath received for the members of this body.
 He, having fulfilled all things, ascended up on high, and received gifts for men; and He has given some apostles, some prophets.
-We see that the gifts, presented here as the fruits of the ascension of Christ, are not power acting in the body within, and acting without to manifest the glory of God; but they are that which served to establish and edify the church, as the &#8220;habitation of God&#8221; and the object of the love of Christ, in order that all may come to the measure of His stature.
+We see that the gifts, presented here as the fruits of the ascension of Christ, are not power acting in the body within, and acting without to manifest the glory of God; but they are that which served to establish and edify the church, as the "habitation of God" and the object of the love of Christ, in order that all may come to the measure of His stature.

 Lowliness, love, the bond of peace, are first presented as the walk worthy of our vocation to be the habitation of God in unity.
-Then follow the individual gifts: &#8220;to every one is given,&#8221; according to the measure of the gift of Christ, the exalted Head of this body.
+Then follow the individual gifts: "to every one is given", according to the measure of the gift of Christ, the exalted Head of this body.